Skip to main content

 In future years, opportunities are added which recognise achievement in a broad range of skills identified by employers as being important in the workplace.

 Topics in class work towards achieving NCEA credits as well as outside courses, all building towards their NCEA qualifications.
 Work Experience can be arranged to help make career decisions towards relevant employment and future study.
-Click here for more detailed information.

-Form 5 Career Studies/Vocational Studies – Personal Development (NCEA Level 1):
+Form 5 Career Studies/Vocational Studies – Personal Development (NCEA Level 1)

 Prerequisites: Entry to these options is normally based on being part of the full NCEA Level 1 programme.
 Students will be placed in either the Career Studies or Vocational Studies classes by the Head of Faculty (Vocational and Assisted Learning) based on programme suitability and students’ ability to complete the differing activities involved in two programmes.

 Course description/aims: The course has been designed to expose each student to a wide range of topics, including life skills and NCEA assessment methods.
-Most topics will include a trip into industry to introduce students to relevant occupations such as Travel and Tourism, Information Technology and the Hospitality sector.
-This course offers approximately 20 NCEA credits which hold exactly the same value as those offered by other subjects and likewise count towards their NCEA Level 1 and 2 Certificates.
+Most topics will include a trip into industry to introduce students to relevant occupations such as Travel and Tourism, Information Technology, and the Hospitality sector.
+This course offers approximately 20 NCEA credits which hold the same value as those offered by other subjects and likewise count towards their NCEA Level 1 and 2 Certificates.

 Some points to be aware of are:

-• As above, the credits in Career Studies count towards students’ NCEA Level 1 Certificate and allow a head start to achieving the required 80 credits for Level 1, and the further 60 credits required for the Level 2 Certificate in the following year
+• As above, the credits in Career Studies count towards students’ NCEA Level 1 Certificate and allow a head start to achieving the required 60 credits for Level 1, and the further 60 credits required for the Level 2 Certificate in the following year

 • For some students, this may be a two-year commitment

-Form 6 Career Studies – Employment Skills (NCEA Level 2):
+Form 6 Career Studies – Employment Skills (NCEA Level 2)

 Course description/aims: This course’s content in Employment Skills is designed to recognise achievement in a broad range of skills identified by employers as being important in the workplace.
-These skills include communication, personal goal-setting and career planning.
+These skills include communication, personal goal setting and career planning.
 These credits also count towards NCEA Levels 1 and 2.
 This course will assist the student in becoming ‘work ready’.

 Vocational Skills: these are taught in the class and on short courses will include basic employment rights and responsibilities, self-awareness, curriculum vitae writing, career planning, and some practical trade skills.